zulip/zulip-gci/docs/working-copies.md

 Sometimes you want to publish commits.
 Here are scenarios:

-- You push code from local copy to your Github fork.
+- You push code from your local copy to your Github fork.
 (You usually want to put the commit on a feature branch.)
 - You submit a PR to the official Zulip repo.